 The General Deadline

-In Florida, the usual deadline to file your case is four years after it happened.
+In Florida, the usual deadline to file your case is two years after it happened.
 Under most circumstances, this is what will apply to your brain injury case.
 However, you’ll want to read below for exceptions that could change things.

 If your loved one died from a brain injury and you want to file a wrongful death claim, you have two years to do so.
 Starting these cases quickly can make a significant difference in the amount of compensation you can receive.